Auto CPAP Machines (APAP)

 Oral and nasal dryness, hoarseness, and nose bleeds are potential CPAP complications.
 Humidification can prevent or remedy these concerns.
 Heated humidifiers may be built into an auto CPAP machine or available for purchase separately.
 Without humidification, the flow from the auto CPAP machine tends to be cool and dry.
 Humidifiers warm up the air and saturate it with water vapor.

-Some machines maintain the humidity rate and air temperature at a fixed point, while others provide ambient monitoring and adjust the humidity and temperature level up or down to best meet the need in the moment.
+Some machines maintain the humidity rate and air temperature at a fixed point, while others provide ambient monitoring and adjust the humidity and temperature level up or down to best meet the need at the moment.
 The dynamic adjustment helps to reduce an effect known as “rain out”, which occurs as warm, humidified gas cools when it travels through the tubing to the patient.
 Some machines offer a heated tubing option to help minimize condensation accumulation.

 Humidifiers require distilled water which is readily available in the grocery store.
 Be sure to fill your water chamber away from your CPAP machine as water damage will void your warranty.